GRAAL-Lab/tpik/README.md

 # TPIK: Task Priority Inverse Kinematic Library

+## Documentation

+Full doxygen-generated documentation can be found at: [TPIK Documentation](https://merosss.bitbucket.io/tpik).

 ## Description

 This library implements the task priority inverse kinematic thanks to the definition of the abstract class `tpik::Task`.
 The class deriving form the `tpik::Task` base class must implement the pure virtual methods in order to compute the task Jacobian, Activation Function and Reference.

 The abstract classes `tpik::ReactiveTask`, `tpik::NonReactiveTask` and `tpik::CartesianTask` are also provided.
 In such classes the task is described by more parameters and some virtual methods are implemented.